Skip to main content

 The Association of Black Psychologists

-The Association of Black Psychologists was founded in San Francisco in 1968 by several Black Psychologists from across the country to actively address the serious problems facing Black Psychologists and the larger Black community.
+The Association of Black Psychologists was founded in San Francisco in 1968 to actively address the serious problems facing Black psychologists and the larger Black community.

 Influential Black Philosophers